 Can You Have Sleep Apnea Without Snoring?

-Yes, it is entirely possible to have sleep apnea without snoring.
-While snoring is a key symptom of obstructive sleep apnea, central sleep apnea often occurs without snoring because it stems from a miscommunication between the brain and breathing muscles rather than a physical obstruction in the airway.
+Yes, it is entirely possible to have sleep apnea without snoring³.
+While snoring is a key symptom of obstructive sleep apnea, central sleep apnea often occurs without snoring because it stems from a miscommunication between the brain and the breathing muscles rather than a physical obstruction in the airway.

-Additionally, in some cases of obstructive sleep apnea, the airway can collapse completely, preventing airflow and eliminating the possibility of snoring.
+Additionally, in some cases of obstructive sleep apnea, the airway can collapse completely, preventing airflow and eliminating the sound of snoring.
 This makes silent sleep apnea more challenging to detect.

 Symptoms of Silent Sleep Apnea